 1. Security – Cloudflare Helps Protect Websites

-Elements which Cloudflare looks for are the visitor’s IP address, what the requests are for, frequency of requests, and more.
-Cloudflare also allows users to configure their firewall with custom rules.
+Elements that Cloudflare looks for are the visitor’s IP address, what the requests are for, the frequency of requests, and more.
+Cloudflare also allows users to configure their firewalls with custom rules.

 Once your site is hooked up to Cloudflare its DNS system is protected as well.
 If anyone were to look up your domain name, all they would see is the set of DNS provided by Cloudflare and not your real nameservers, for example.

 As a whole, using Cloudflare helps prevent bot traffic, malicious intrusion, DDoS attacks, and more.
 Think of it the same way you would as a cushion softening the blow a punch would do against your body.
 Technically though, it’s more of smart body armour than a cushion.

 2. Speed – Improved via Distributed Remote Caching